 I recently hosted a webinar and office hours session (you can watch it here) and was asked by our attendees to share a by-the-numbers look at how COVID-19 continues to impact email marketing habits.
 I left that session and set off to get an answer.

-To start, I selected a randomized and anonymized group of 166 Campaign Monitor customers who fit these criteria: 1) they had been regularly sending in the 30 days leading up to March 17, 2) their campaigns were sent to a mid-sized list, and 3) these customers continued to send during the 30 days after March 17.
-Data were normalized to the sender and recipient’s time zones.
+To start, I selected a randomized and anonymized group of 166 Campaign Monitor customers who fit this criteria: 1) they had been regularly sending in the 30 days leading up to March 17, 2) their campaigns were sent to a mid-sized list, and 3) these customers continued to send during the 30 days after March 17.
+Data was normalized to the sender and recipient’s time zones.

 March 17 was subjectively chosen, as it was when my home county (San Francisco, CA) declared its shelter in place order.
 Effectively, I had to draw a line in the sand.
 Other places had advised or enforced coronavirus-related practices in days and weeks surrounding this date.